Convex-Dev/design/papers/convex-whitepaper.md

 * Functionality useful for managing CVM state updates, e.g. transaction rollback
 * Language constructs necessary to support Convex Lisp (see below)

-The core system is designed so that these low level capabilities can be easily composed to create higher level capabilities, through composition of data and functions.
+The core system is designed so that these low-level capabilities can be easily composed to create higher level capabilities, through composition of data and functions.
 Runtime functions are generally exposed to the CVM in the `convex.core` library.

 At the same time, the capabilities of the runtime system are constrained so that they cannot break the rules of CVM execution necessary for deterministic state updates.
 There is no external IO capability, no ability for non-deterministic behaviour, and no ability to affect CVM state in a way that breaks the security model.
-CVM code is therefore fully "sandboxed" from the perspective of the Convex system as a whole.
+CVM code is therefore fully "sandboxed" from the perspective of the overall Convex system.

 In many cases, the runtime system is optimised for performance - for example, methods to update CVM data structures are implemented in efficient, low level, compiled code.
-Emulating such operations in pure CVM code would be many orders of magnitude slower, so this approach allows us to provide sophisticated, immutable data structures and higher level language features without compromising performance.
+Emulating such operations in pure CVM code would be many orders of magnitude slower, so this approach allows us to provide sophisticated, immutable data structures and higher-level language features without compromising performance.

 #### Transparent persistence

 The Convex execution engine implements a system of transparent (sometimes also known as orthogonal) persistence.
 In this model, the CVM state size may exceed the working memory capacity of a Peer, and necessary parts of the State tree are loaded in from persistent storage on demand.

 This presents a significant conceptual benefit for the developer: there is no need to write any code to load or unload data from storage in normal CVM code.
-There is some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g. eliminates the need to explicitly handle the memory consumption growth of long Block Orderings generated by the CPoS consensus algorithm over time).
+There is some additional implementation complexity for the CVM itself, but this is considered a worthwhile trade-off, especially since it simplifies the logic of other parts of the Convex Peer implementation (e.g., eliminates the need to explicitly handle the memory consumption growth of long Block Orderings generated by the CPoS consensus algorithm over time).

 In the current implementation, this is achieved with judicious reliance upon the very efficient JVM automatic memory management.
 This enables the following lifecycle for in-memory data values: